peytoncordero/DRI25/command-line.md

 Now that you are there, use `ls` to find what our data set is.
 You should see a file named nypl_items.csv

 Our data set is a list of public domain items from the New York Public Library in .csv format, which is a plain text spreadsheet.
-CVS stands for 'comma-separated values' because each field in the spreadsheet is separated with a comma.
+The extension *.csv* stands for 'comma-separated values' because each field in the spreadsheet is separated by a comma.
 It's all still plain text, though, so we can manipulate the data using the command line.

 ## Exploring the text file